omkarmhadgut29/Wynk-Clone---React-Project-2---asghq9fp99o7/README.md

 npm install
 ```

-4. Create a Firebase project and set up Firebase Authentication.
-Replace the Firebase configuration in the `src/firebase.js` file with your own Firebase configuration.

-5. Start the development server:
+4. Start the development server:

 ```bash
 npm start
 ```

-6. Open your web browser and visit `http://localhost:3000` to see the Wynk Clone app running locally.
+5. Open your web browser and visit `http://localhost:3000` to see the Wynk Clone app running locally.

 ## Usage

 -   Register or log in to your account.
 -   Explore the music catalog and search for songs.
--   Create playlists and add songs to them.
 -   Play and manage your playlists.
 -   Like and dislike songs to personalize your recommendations.
 -   Enjoy listening to music!